jbbees/jak_assignment_13_Adv_Solidity/PupperCoinSale Walkthrough Guide.md

 ![BuyerInfo](images/PupperCoinDeployer4.png)

 * Second part is going to keep track that the token sale exists.
 Create a new Crowdsale, set the rate of 1 ether = 1 token, update the goal of the sale by the ether we got from the buyer, and timestamp the sale, and then set the distribution of the token to 24 weeks later after sale.
 So If I buy 100 ether worth of tokens on 7-29-2021 at 12:00AM, I will expect to receive 100 tokens, and I won't get those token until 24 weeks have passed from that exact time.
-And stores the contract sale address,
+And stores the contract sale address.

 * We also store the contract address of the token sale.

 ![TokenSale](images/PupperCoinDeployer5.png)

 * Finally we need to re-assign token minting from the Deployer to the PupperCoinSale contract.
 We **addMinter** to add the minting role, and we **renounceMinter** in the Deployer.

 ![MinterRole](images/PupperCoinDeployer6.png)

 ## Deploy the Contract

 * To set the goal of the Crowdsale, enter a number amount in **wei**.
 Our goal is 300 ether.
 That's 300000000000000000000 wei.
 A converter is available to copy paste the wei needed.

 [EthereumWeiConverter](https://eth-converter.com)

 ## Let's Buy Some PupperCoins